jspm/jspm.org/pages/jspm-dev-deprecation.md

 # Deprecating `jspm.dev`
 <p style="text-align: right; margin-top: -4em; margin-bottom: 4em; font-size: 0.9em;"><em>Guy Bedford, January 13<sup style="padding-left:0.15em">th</sup> 2024</em></p>

-The first release of `dev.jspm.io` was made in 2013 - I was exploring the sorts of workflows native browser modules could enable, driven by my experience building component-based SSR apps.
+The first release of `jspm.io` was in 2013 - I was exploring the sorts of workflows native browser modules could enable, driven by my experience building component-based SSR apps.
 I found that late dynamic module linking was beneficial in workflows where the full component list being rendered could only be known at edge render time, too late to have this information affect bundling.

-The initial version of JSPM demonstrated loading from npm directly inside the browser console.
+The initial prototype of JSPM demonstrated loading from npm directly inside the browser console.
 Any import would just work - first implemented for RequireJS, later on SystemJS, and then finally for native ES modules via `jspm.dev`, which was [launched in 2017](/jspm-dev-release).

 The `jspm.dev` CDN version was really needed only for the brief timeframe in 2017 where native modules were fully supported but it was not yet clear if import maps would be supported across browsers.
 By not relying on import maps, this CDN would dynamically insert the correct versions for all specifiers.